Artist: Battle Beast

 When listening through, at the midway point around “The Hero”, all the songs had started to blend into one another and sound the same.
 “Piece of Me” was almost great because of its notably darker and cooler mood, but still suffered from the same lack of oomph.
 I’d hoped to say that “I Wish” is a touching track, but it doesn’t really carry much personal feeling.
 I can’t see myself getting mesmerized in the artists’ passion on stage while this song plays live.
 The album sort of fizzles out without at any point standing out; none of the songs were even catchy enough to get annoyingly stuck in my head.

 Pros of the album?
 Louhimo sounds the best she’s ever sounded.
 Her vocal technique has come so far and it’s great to hear her sounding so strong and in control.
 I also didn’t notice her doing any of that talk-screaming that I’ve never enjoyed.
 And it’s not a bad album musically, per se – I could put it on in the background while doing something and never find myself annoyed.
 However… it just has the most boring disco drums imaginable and never quite steps things up to “amazing.”
 The riffs are fairly interesting, but the bass and drums aren’t; as such, the memorable parts of the album fall flat without any power in the rhythm section.
-Sadly, while the album didn’t offend my ears, I likewise never felt compelled to put it on a second time.
+Sadly, while the album didn’t offend my ears, I likewise never felt compelled to put it on again once I was done writing.

 Rating: 5/10, 2.5 stars